abinnquist/fNIRSpreProcessing/README.md

 best to start fresh.

 3. The main folder should be 'fNIRSpreProcessing' NOT 'fNIRSpreProcessing-main' remove the '-main' if so.
+4. If you are having problems with the compile script this may be due to how you named your scans.
+I have yet to find a perfect fix if your naming system has something like:
+	- IP_scan_1, IP_scan_2, with IP being the prefix it will cause an error because of a duplicate scan name.
+To fix this remove the second underscore to look like below.
+		- IP_scan1, IP_scan2

 # FAQ Not Covered Above
 - In helperScripts/practiceProcess.m is to get a better understanding of how the script is running through preprocessing.
 Do not use this if you are batch processing.
 The script is there for learning our pipeline.